Ozzey/demicestimator/README.md

 ## Introduction
 <p>This package contains standalone code for computing data of any epidemic through various Epidemic Models (SIR, SEIR etc) .
 The data can be further used for studying, graphing, stimulating and predicting the spread of any epidemic.</p>

-<p> **SIR Model**
+**SIR Model**
-A simple mathematical description of the spread of a disease in a population is the so-called SIR model, which divides the (fixed) population of N individuals into three "compartments" which may vary as a function of time.</p>
+A simple mathematical description of the spread of a disease in a population is the so-called SIR model, which divides the (fixed) population of N individuals into three "compartments" which may vary as a function of time.

-<p> **SEIR Model**
+**SEIR Model**
 For many important infections, there is a significant incubation period during which individuals have been infected but are not yet infectious themselves.
 During this period the individual is in compartment E (for exposed).
-This is where SEIR model is used.</p>
+This is where SEIR model is used.

 ## For The Users
 The package can be installed via: